 Future of Robot Welding Systems

-Future improvements in robotic welding systems includes between capacity (performance, lower error rates), improved usability (easier to use and program) and connectivity (more ways to connect robots).
+Future improvements in robotic welding systems include between capacity (performance, lower error rates), improved usability (easier to use and program) and connectivity (more ways to connect robots).

 - Lower prices